solidjs/solid-docs/WRITING.md

 Please keep this in mind before you use a certain term or phrase.

 When it comes to the topic of inclusion and inclusive language, empathy is critical.
-Once again, constantly ask yourself throughout your writing process: Who is this document for?
+Once again, ask yourself throughout your writing process: Who is this document for?

 For more on what inclusive language looks like, [Google once again has a great breakdown](https://developers.google.com/style/inclusive-documentation).